piyushsachdeva/10weeksofcloudops/Week5/README.md

 ### Alerting Configuration

 Implement at least two metrics-based alerts to notify you of critical system performance issues proactively.
-Additionally, set up two log-based alerts to detect and respond to specific events in your logs.
+Optionally, set up two log-based alerts to detect and respond to specific events in your logs.

 ### Log Streaming to ELK